 Alert dialogs are meant to interrupt the experience until a resolution is reached, so there should only be one displayed at a time.
 Don't open an alert dialog from within another alert dialog.
 If the situation seems to require a sequence of decisions, look into using a different design altogether.

 Writing for alert dialogs starts by determining the nature of the message.
-Each Spectrum alert dialog variant has its own communication goal and tone that work in partnership with its visual design.
+Each Spectrum alert dialog variant has its own communication goal and

 All alert dialogs must have a title.
 The title communicates the upshot of the message, such as the eventual outcome or conclusion of an action.
 It should be as close as possible to a complete sentence (subject + verb).
 Don’t use punctuation at the end of the title.